bengaudry/split-tabs/README.md

 Then in firefox, go to [Firefox debugging page]("about:debugging#/runtime/this-firefox") and click load complementary module.

 Select the extension.zip that you created before and there you go.

+## Versions handling

+The version can be found in _src/manifest.json_.
+The format is _x.y.z_,
+- x is the major version (currently 1)
+- y is the minor version (incremented for new features)
+- z if the number of fixes for the minor version